Phi Sigma Rho

-A sorority is a sisterhood of women at a university or college who share common values and interest in lifelong friendships and connections.
+A sorority is a group of women and non-binary individuals at a university or college who share common values and interest in lifelong friendships and connections.
 If you are initiated into a sorority, you become a member for life.
 You will be connected to older members who provide mentorship, support, and friendship, as well as a vast network of active sisters and alumni of all ages from various academic institutions across the nation.
 In summary, a sorority is more than just a club.
-We are a home away from home, composed of sisters you will always be able to depend on, even after graduation from UCLA.
+We are a home away from home, composed of people you will always be able to depend on, even after graduation from UCLA.

 What is the difference between a social and professional sorority/fraternity?